Your fundraising plan should play to your fundraising strengths.

 That doesn’t mean you get to exclude the things you aren’t good at.
 You might need to develop a skill or stretch just a little to cover a much-needed strategy.
 Or maybe you should hire someone who has the skills you don’t have.
 It’s a decision you’ll need to make based on your individual situation.

-The real trick is to carve out the time to figure out what you have to work with and create your plan based on that.
-Once you have a fundraising plan that plays to your strengths, the sky’s the limit.
+The real trick is to carve out the time to figure out what you have to work with and create your fundraising plan based on that.
+Once you do that, you’ll know exactly what you should be doing to raise money and you can let go of the pressure of trying to do everything.